mhkfchun/mhkfchun.github.io/essays/same-stuff-different-day.md

 In the same way, observer design is meant to have parts which know to notify the observers when something they're interested in happens, letting the rest of the relevant components know to do something.

-This is used frequently with buttons and other interactive elements that listen for an interaction so they can be told to submit a form, or change the input data.
+This is used frequently with buttons and other interactive elements that listen for an interaction so they can be told to submit a form or change the input data.

 ## Publish-Subscribe Design